jamesnet214/wpf-code-rules/README.md

 ### Strong Name
 Managing resource schemes in a project is very complex and difficult.
 That's why it's very important to adhere to strict and strong name rules, and it's a factor that needs to be taken from beginning to end.
 And it will be very hard.
 It requires patience and patience.
+### Do not write without rules.
+Temporarily creating resources is a very bad way to develop them.
+In the end, unmanaged resources will accumulate, which will greatly hinder readability and functionality scalability for all program logic.
+Therefore, even if you create resources temporarily, it is important to keep and create rules.
+For a moment it's annoying, but disorderly resources will continue to re-read developers until the end of the program's life cycle.
 ### 1. Controls
 Controls that inherit FrmaeworkElement define names starting with **CTRL**.